kenjennings/Atari-Breakout76/README06GameScreen.md

 	                 ------^^  ^^^^----
  ```

-The indicated brick overlaps two separate bytes and the two bytes also include the data for other bricks.
-Removing the brick from the screen requires manipulating two bytes of memory and manipulating only the parts of the two bytes without disturbing the parts belonging to the other bricks.
-This problem of different offset and different masks varies for each brick.
+The indicated Brick overlaps two separate bytes and the two bytes also include the data for other Bricks.
+Removing the brick from the screen requires manipulating two bytes of memory and altering only the bits for ythe target Brick without disturbing the bits belonging to the other Bricks.
+The Bricks are in various positions within the bitmaps and require different masks.

 So, given a mask to remove the six bits of one brick: ~00000011   Each brick position needs a shift value to move the mask left or right depending on its position within each byte.
 Any excess bits shifted into the mask that are not to be removed must be shifted in as "1" bits.
 The 6502 does not have variable distance bit shifting, or 16-bit shifting, so this mask calculation activity will be time consuming to work out the correct alignment of two different masks.